lelixn/lelixn/README.md

 # 👾 About Me

-💻 Creative Software Developer crafting next-gen web experiences, intelligent systems, and seamless APIs.
+💻 Creative Software Developer crafting next-gen web experiences, intelligent systems, and seamless APIs. <br>
-🔬 Experienced in designing scalable architectures, efficient APIs, and dynamic web solutions.
+🔬 Experienced in designing scalable architectures, efficient APIs, and dynamic web solutions. <br>
-🚀 Always pushing boundaries in Full Stack, Java, and AI-driven development.
+🚀 Always pushing boundaries in Full Stack, Java, and AI-driven development.<br>
 🤝 Open to collaborations, open-source projects, and futuristic ideas that make an impact.

 ---